 This section discusses state supervision of the mortgage industry.
-However, the states share this supervision responsibility with others, including CFPB, Ginnie Mae, FHFA and others.
+However, the states share this supervision responsibility with others, including CFPB, as well as non-regulatory business counterparties such as Ginnie Mae, FHFA and others.
 For more on these shared responsibilities see Chapter Two - Overview of Nonbank Supervision.

 State supervision of the mortgage industry is a complex undertaking.
 As explained in the industry section, the nonbank mortgage segment is bifurcated into two main categories: origination and servicing.
 Regulation and supervision of these categories is likewise divided by state statutes governing specific areas of mortgage business.
-While some states may have a single overarching statute for nonbank mortgage, many states will have two, three or more statutes covering the industry (e.g., mortgage brokers, mortgage lenders, home equity lenders, mortgage servicers, reverse mortgage lending, mortgage fraud).
+While some states may have a single overarching statute for nonbank mortgage, many